We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 When you purchase hearing aids from their Hearing Aid Center, Costco offers limited support services for some hearing aids remotely.

-Costco carries five hearing aid brands:
+Costco carries three hearing aid brands:

 Costco sells the HearLink 9030 model made by Philips, a health technology company based in Amsterdam.
 This is another behind-the-ear (BTE) hearing aid.

 It uses artificial intelligence (AI) to identify the sounds that you want to hear, like conversations close to you, and amplify those sounds instead of background noise.